git-no/jekyll-breadcrumbs/README.md

   {% include nav-breadcrumbs.html %}
   ```

-2. Integrate your icon as SVG into icon.svg or an image in icon.html.
-If you do not want an icon as home breadcrumb change the line in nav-breadcrumbs.html
+2. As default the root breadcrumb is visible as *Start*.
+If you want to integrate an image as root breadcrumb, e.g. as SVG, update the icon.svg with your SVG.
+If you want to integrate a other image type update icon.html.
+Also change the line of code in nav-breadcrumbs.html from

   ```
-  {% include icon.html class="breadcrumb-item" %}
+  <a class="breadcrumb-item" href={{ "/" | prepend: site.baseurl | prepend: site.url }}>Start</a>
   ```
   to
   ```
-  <a class="breadcrumb-item" href="/">Home</a>
+  {% include icon.html class="breadcrumb-item" %}
   ```

 3. Use YAML *title* or *breadcrumb* to define the title of breadcrumb items.